 I have taught at the University of Washington since 2012, first as an Acting Assistant Professor, and now as a Lecturer.
 I teach across the curriculum, having taught 13 different courses across the following areas: History of Philosophy -- Modern and 20th Century -- Ethics, Applied Ethics, Philosophy of Language, Philosophy of Science, Logic, and Practical Reasoning.
 I was a nominee and a finalist for a Distinguished Teaching Award for 2016 - 2017.
+You can find a document I put together of women analytic philosophers in the early 20th century and some suggested readings here.

 My research is mainly in the history of philosophy and philosophy of science.
 I'm particularly interested in values and science, debates about philosophical methodology in the history of analytic philosophy, and Kant and 20th century philosophy of science (the topic of my 2011 dissertation).